Tom-Paye/vision_based_robot_evasion/README.md

   - (create config file to load ROS and local options)
   - /  (perform better calibration and data recordings)
   - (make code easier to port: put all files in the same folder as the code)
-  - Perform 3rd party sensor fusion and qualified position detection
+  - Perform 3rd party sensor fusion and qualified position detection, that still runs even if only one cam sees me
-  - improve location accuracy
+  - / improve location accuracy
-  - get an adapter so that all devices can be connected at once
+  - / get an adapter so that all devices can be connected at once

 3rd goal: create bubble
   - /  calculate the distances and directions between he robot and human